rfabbri/minus/README.md

 https://github.com/gperftools/gperftools
 https://gperftools.github.io/gperftools/cpuprofile.html

+Runs the program on real CPU rather than a simulation.
+This is a surprisingly fast profiler.
+Basically no overhead.

-Runs the program on real CPU.
-To use it, install it with homebrew, then link the program with libprofiler (add -Lpath_to_installed_gperftools -lprofiler) and run with CPUPROFILE environment variable set to some filename (CPUPROFILE=profile01 ./the_program).
+To use it, install it with homebrew, then link the program with libprofiler (add -Lpath_to_installed_gperftools -lprofiler) and run with CPUPROFILE environment variable set to some filename

+`CPUPROFILE=/tmp/prof ./minus-chicago -g`

+I use `-L/usr/loca/lib -lprofiler` on `MINUS_EXTRA_CMAKE_EXE_LINKER_FLAGS`

 It will profile the program using interval timer (setitimer) and output profiling data to the filename, defined in CPUPROFILE env var.
 Then you can view profile data in command-line or with svg/web browser using pprof perl script from gperftools (pprof ./the_program profile01).